adampawelczyk/ctf-writeups/thm/flag-vault-2/README.md

 ## Source Code Analysis

-Here's the updated part of the code that caught my attention:
+Here's the updated part of the code that stands out:

 ```c
 void print_flag(char *username){